Microsoft Surface Pro 5 Gearing Up For March Release: 4K Display, 3D Support And More

 Cinematic experience will receive a boost, as Microsoft plans to install a 12.5-inch 4K screen, which offers 3D support at 60fps.
 Microsoft could ditch the Super AMOLED screens in favour of an IPS touch one.

 The device will also contain a USB Type-C port, version 3.1 with Thunderbolt.
-Sources have also hinted at two different versions of storage foe the Surface Pro 5 - 16 GB and 32 GB.
+Sources have also hinted the Surface Pro 5 to include 16 GB of RAM.
+The Surface Pro 4 is available with maximum 8 GB of RAM.

 The Surface 5 Pro will likely support 512GB to 1TB storage SSD.
 The device will reportedly run on the Windows 10 Redmond 3 version.